 Applications for a Social Security number may be made at the American Consulate General in Amsterdam.
 But, as there is no Social Security Administration representative in The Netherlands, please contact the Federal Benefits Office in Dublin BEFORE coming to see us, to ensure you bring the correct documents.
 If you are age 12 or older you must apply in person.
-To make your application in Amsterdam you will need an appointment, see the appointment box on the right.
+To make your application in Amsterdam you will need an appointment, see the appointment box on the right (if on a mobile device, please scroll to the bottom of the page and click on 'full site' to get the link).
 Appointments can be set up only during our normal hours of operation.

 When coming to the Consulate, please bring:

 The e-mail or letter with instructions from the Dublin office;

 All originals of the documents the Dublin office has asked for*.

 The Federal Benefits Office servicing residents of The Netherlands is located at the United States Embassy in Dublin, Republic of Ireland.Please ensure to first read the FBU Frequently Asked Questions before contacting the Dublin office.
 Thank you.

 General Inquiries: 8.30 - 11.30 A.M.
 (Monday, Tuesday, Thursday and Friday, excepting American and Irish Holidays)

 You are encouraged to call for assistance.
 Your initial call can be very brief as staff will take your telephone number and call you back to complete your business.